bombo82/qmk_firmware/keyboards/handwired/bombopad/readme.md

 - `KB_CYCLE_L`
 - `KB_CYCLE_LH`

 Keymaps should define their own custom keycodes starting at `SAFE_RANGE` (if not using the keyboard ones) or after the keyboard's custom keycodes.

 ### OLED Support

 OLED support is enabled by default in `rules.mk` and uses the `ssd1306` driver.
 Configuration can be found in `config.h`.

 To customise the information displayed on the OLED, you need to implement the `oled_task_user` function in your `keymap.c`.

 #### Configuration Example

-The following example shows how to display the current layer name and a visual representation of the key layout:
+The following example shows how to display the current layer name:

 ```c
 bool oled_task_user(void) {